 docked.
 As for ear health, the AVMA site has debunked that theory, long

 espoused as some reason to force people to crop .There is simply no statistical

 scientific proof cropped ears are "healthier" ...If there were vets would be

 raking in the cash and telling all breeds to crop.

-Cropping/Docking video for three short videos that explain why the simple
+Cropping/Docking videos on why the simple

 (done before pain receptors are fully developed) and ear cropping (done under

 click to share this article - Copyright © ii NetPlaces Network / TheDogPress.com - All Rights Reserved